nrfconnect/sdk-nrf/samples/nrf9160/download/README.rst

 After programming the sample to your development kit, test it by performing the following steps:

 1. Connect the development kit to your PC using a USB cable and power on or reset the kit.
 #.
-Open a terminal emulator and observe that the sample starts, provisions certificates, and starts to download.
+Open a terminal emulator |ANSI| and observe that the sample starts, provisions certificates, and starts to download.
 #.
 Observe that the progress bar fills up as the download progresses.
 #.
 Observe that the sample displays the message "Download completed" on the terminal when the download completes.